MickShannahan/cloud-upload-demo/README.md

 Instead of going through this process for each and every app we build, it's much easier to create a serverless chunk of code that can handle the upload for us that can be used from any of our apps.

 ### Cloud functions
-Why cloud functions
+Why cloud functions. cause they are cool.

 ### Blob Storage
-What is blob storage?
+What is blob storage? cause it too is cool.

+*(sorry just ran out of time to fill this all out)*

 ## 🔧 Setup and preparation